bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 git log
 ~~~

+Sometimes output like this from git can be very long.
+Git will
+display ("pipe") this text through a programm that allows scrolling
+vertically through the whole output (using up / page up and down /
+page down keys).
+You will notice this happens since at the bottom of
+the screen you will see a `:` prompt, not the bash terminal.
+Press `q`
+to quit this scrollable display and return to the command line.

 > *Note*: The long alphanumeric code after the word "commit" is the
 > unique identifier of the revision.
 After merging branches, simply
 > saying "revision 1" and "revision 2" stops making sense since the